 Does a low AMH mean I cannot get pregnant naturally?

-No — and this is the most important misunderstanding in the entire AMH conversation.
+No — and if you take one thing from this article, take this.
 The largest and best-designed study to date directly testing this question is Steiner and colleagues' 2017 JAMA paper, which followed 981 women aged 30-44 without a history of infertility who had been trying to conceive for three months or less.
 Women with biomarkers of diminished ovarian reserve (low AMH or high FSH) were no less likely to conceive within six or twelve cycles than women with normal markers.1

-A 2024 study in Archives of Gynecology and Obstetrics reached the same conclusion in a different group of women: ovarian reserve markers (including AMH) did not differ between women with unexplained infertility and women whose partners had male-factor issues, and low AMH did not influence the chance of natural conception.2
+You will find the same finding in a different group of women.
+A 2024 study in Archives of Gynecology and Obstetrics reported that ovarian reserve markers (including AMH) did not differ between women with unexplained infertility and women whose partners had male-factor issues, and a low AMH did not influence the chance of natural conception.2

-In 2025, the journal Fertility and Sterility published an editorial titled "Do not measure antimüllerian hormone to predict women's fecundity" — its conclusion was direct: AMH levels do not influence time to spontaneous conception, and using AMH this way leads to inappropriate counselling.5
+In 2025, the journal Fertility and Sterility published an editorial with a title that leaves little room for doubt: "Do not measure antimüllerian hormone to predict women's fecundity."
+Its conclusion speaks directly to you: AMH levels do not influence time to spontaneous conception, and using AMH this way leads to inappropriate counselling.5

-The 2020 ASRM Committee Opinion on ovarian reserve testing puts this in clinical language: ovarian reserve tests are "good predictors of oocyte yield" in IVF "but poor independent predictors of reproductive potential, and therefore should not be used as a fertility test or to deny access to infertility treatment".4
+If you want it in clinical language, the 2020 ASRM Committee Opinion on ovarian reserve testing puts it this way: ovarian reserve tests are "good predictors of oocyte yield" in IVF "but poor independent predictors of reproductive potential, and therefore should not be used as a fertility test or to deny access to infertility treatment".4

 Why does AMH measure quantity but not quality?

-AMH is produced by follicles that have already started growing.
+Here is the distinction that matters most for you.
+AMH is produced by the follicles in your ovaries that have already started growing.
 The more growing follicles you have, the more AMH appears in your blood.
-So AMH counts what is in your follicle pool, but it does not measure what is inside each egg — its chromosomal integrity, its mitochondrial energy, its developmental competence.3
+So AMH counts what is in your follicle pool, but it does not measure what is inside each of your eggs — its chromosomal integrity, its mitochondrial energy, its developmental competence.3

 Egg quality declines with age for separate reasons, mostly related to the gradual accumulation of meiotic errors and the slow loss of mitochondrial function inside each oocyte.
 A 2014 analysis of 15,169 trophectoderm biopsies showed that aneuploidy rates follow a U-shaped pattern with maternal age — they are lowest in the late twenties (roughly one in four embryos affected) and climb steeply from there, reaching around 40% at age 35, around 60% at age 40, and over 80% by age 43.7

-That separation is important.
+That separation matters for you.
 AMH and aneuploidy both decline with age, but they do so through different biology.
 You can be in your late thirties with an AMH of 0.7 ng/mL and still produce a chromosomally normal egg that becomes a healthy pregnancy — because the question of whether you ovulate a euploid egg this cycle does not depend on the size of your remaining follicle pool.1,5,7

 What does an AMH test actually tell you?

-A 2014 review in Human Reproduction Update confirmed that both AMH and antral follicle count (AFC) reliably predict ovarian response to stimulation but do not, by themselves, predict whether a pregnancy will result.3 If you are deciding whether to consider egg freezing or beginning IVF, AMH adds useful information.
-If you are trying naturally and otherwise healthy, AMH is more often a source of anxiety than a clinically actionable number.4,5
+A 2014 review in Human Reproduction Update confirmed what you may want to know: both AMH and antral follicle count (AFC) reliably predict ovarian response to stimulation but do not, by themselves, predict whether a pregnancy will result.3 If you are deciding whether to consider egg freezing or beginning IVF, your AMH adds useful information.
+If you are trying naturally and otherwise healthy, your AMH is more often a source of anxiety than a clinically actionable number.4,5

 There are a handful of specific situations where AMH is genuinely informative for non-IVF decisions: investigating premature ovarian insufficiency (very low AMH alongside elevated FSH and missed periods), supporting a PCOS diagnosis where ultrasound is unclear (elevated AMH), and predicting menopausal timing in research contexts (still imprecise at the individual level).4,8